-- 1. You are always expected to identify yourself to the client/patient.
-You must always have a College photo ID while in the practical examination and practicum site and when working with clients/patients. - 2.
-You will not discuss clients outside of an appropriate learning situation such as a classroom or conference room.
-Client names and records must be kept confidential.
-This confidentiality includes but is not limited to: patients and human subjects used in demonstrations and practice for educational purposes; protected health information; information other than protected health information that is obtained from patients, subjects, or the clinical site (e.g., patient care protocols, administrative information.) - 3.
+- ID Self and clarify that you are a student.
+You are always expected to identify yourself to the client/patient.
+You must always have a College photo ID while in the practical examination and practicum site and when working with clients/patients. - Protect patient/client right to privacy.
+The utmost respect is to be given in protecting the client's right to privacy.
+Always knock on the door and announce yourself, arrange clothing and covers/drapes to maintain the client's modesty, and protect your client from injury. - 3.
+Patient/client information must be kept confidential.
+Patient/ client information should not be discussed and/or posted outside of an appropriate learning situation such as in classroom or conference room.
+This confidentiality includes but is not limited to: - a. patients and human subjects used in demonstrations and practice for educational purposes; - b. protected health information; and - c. information other than protected health information that is obtained from patients, subjects, or the clinical site (e.g., patient care protocols, administrative information.) - 4.
+Document locations.
 Under no circumstances are you allowed to remove a client record or information from the facility.
-You may review the record with permission of the clinical instructor, but no part of it shall be permitted outside of the facility. - 4.
-When writing papers/reports about clients, the identity of the client should be protected by using an alias or as Mr. or Ms. "XYZ". - 5.
-Conversations between classmates should be of a professional nature.
-Remember, you are in an "open area" and the volume of your voice will carry throughout a clinical area. - 6.
-Utmost respect is to be given in protecting the client's right to privacy.
-Always knock on the door and announce yourself, arrange clothing and covers/drapes to maintain the client's modesty, and protect your client from injury. - 7.
-If you violate these policies/guidelines, you will have points deducted from the professionalism section of your grade. - 8.
-Students found guilty of breach of confidentiality will be subject to disciplinary action and /or dismissal from the PTA Program.
-HIPPA (Health Insurance Portability and Accountability Act) guidelines are to be adhered to at all times.
+You may review the record with permission of the clinical instructor, but no part of it shall be permitted outside of the facility. - 5.
+De-identify patients/clients.
+When writing papers/reports about clients, the identity of the client should be protected by using an alias or as Mr. or Ms. "XYZ".
+Patients encountered in the internship/practicum site must not be described in any identifiable way for purposes other than direct patient care.